15 Fun Things To Do in Georgetown Texas on a Girls Trip

 Pop into the Georgetown Art Center

-The gallery inside is compact, so you don’t need to spend much time here, but the venue also offers public studio space, classes, and events.
+The space inside is compact, so you don’t need to spend a lot of time here, but the venue also offers public studio space, classes, and events.
 It’s free to pop in for a look at the current pieces on display, which change regularly.

 Shop the Local Boutiques

 If you’re looking for things to do in Georgetown on a girls trip, shopping around the square is a must.
-The blocks surrounding the old courthouse are full of unique little boutiques and stores housed in historic buildings.
+Unique little boutiques and stores housed in historic buildings fill the blocks surrounding the old courthouse.

 You can find everything from antiques to hot sauce for sale here, so it’s fun to just wander around and pop in wherever your window shopping leads you.
 We enjoyed dreaming up designs at the custom hat bar at Blushing Belle Boutique, picking out pink boots at Outlaws and Gypsies, and shopping for stylish consignments at The Exchange.